Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

 | 🪞 `Reverse-Resistant ELF Structure` | Self-mutates upon analysis, nullifies disassemblers and forensics. |
 | 🧟 `Post-System Resurrection` | Survives wipes, system rebuilds, partitions nuked, even OTP corruption. |

---- And not only that It could act like MaskROM (below BootROM) and BootROM (above MaskROM) itself if possible
+--- And not only that it can run at com port at 0x0

 ## 🩻 THEY WILL TRY TO DENY IT EXISTS